straz/artificialtrust/_articles/assholes.md

 The immune system is a security system that also distinguishes between "body" and "foreign."
-Invading pathogens are recognized as foreigners, and T cells are dispatched to eliminate them.
+Invading pathogens are recognized as foreigners, and agents of the immune system, like T-cells, are dispatched to eliminate them.

 When deciding whom to trust, we often turn to credentials.
 By displaying the right credentials, a person (or a cell) often can carry